Last Updated: June 25, 2026

 | brewer | object | A brewer object containing information for the requested {brewer_id}. |

 | data | array | An array containing all the beers associated with this brewer in the database sorted alphabetically by name.
-Each array object has the following attributes: id, name, and style described below. |
+Each array object has the following attributes: id, name, style, style_id, parent, class, and beverage_type described below. |

 | id | string | The beer_id. |